 What is the best way to grow my collection?

 First of all – the best way is to simply do your dailies every day – especially the tickets are very important.
-As I said before it before you can get them fairly easily even if you can only spend 5 minutes for SolForge that day (if you use the method to send challenges and concede).
+As I said before it before you can get them fairly easily even if you can only spend 5-10 minutes for SolForge that day (if you use the method to send challenges and concede).
 You will get two currencies for free in SolForge – silver and tickets.
 Let me explain what to do with your silver first.

 There are two ways to spend your silver in the beginning, buy cards for silver or use the silver to buy boosters.
 If you want to get specific cards for your deck or want to build a specific deck forging is your best option (go to the forging tab of the collection screen).
 Especially rare and common cards are very cheap to acquire, so you don’t loose a lot if you forge them (and open them in boosters later).

 If you want to have a good deck to start with I can definitely recommend to forge a good unheroic deck.
 You will find more information about forging and deckbuilding at the end of the article.
 The silver from the first 2-3 days of daily rewards should be enough to get the core of the deck.

-You don’t need every heroic in the mentioned decks and could try to improve and also add legendaries if you get lucky and catch some early on.
+Try to improve that decks by putting in some good heroics and also add legendaries if you get lucky and catch some early on.
 Someone did the math and showed that if you have less than 40% of a full (legendary) collection (and don’t want to get specific cards) buying boosters is the best value for silver option.
 It’s also definitely the best way to get most of the heroics.

 What are draft tournaments?

 There is a short three minute introduction to draft (Introduction to Draft Video by SBE), which explains the very basics about draft.
-To enter a draft you need seven tickets, but you get to keep all the cards that you drafted and win a booster pack.
-For example, if you win three of your four games you will get back all seven of your tickets, keep the drafted cards, and win a gold booster pack.
+To enter a draft you need four tickets, but you get to keep all the cards that you drafted and can win booster packs.
 It takes some practice to be able to build a good draft deck and win more than you lose.
-In the beginning you shouldn’t expect to win more than two of four games, which means you will only get three tickets back.
+In the beginning you shouldn’t expect to go better than 2:2.
 With more drafts your play and draft picks will improve and you can expect better results.
-With a 2:2 result you can draft every four days and every result above will let you draft more often.
-At the moment there is no real way to practice draft and here your second account helps a lot, since you can draft twice as often for free with a second account.
+Also your second account helps a lot, since you can draft twice as often for free with a second account.
 If you are willing to pay money for drafting always enter the draft queue with gold directly.
 This way the cards you drafted and the rewards will all be shareable.